tedtoal/Button_TT/README.md

 The *Button_TT* class is the base class for all buttons.
 There are two classes that derive from it.
 First is *Button_TT_label*, which implements buttons with labels.
 The integer-valued buttons derive from that class, since the integer value becomes a text label for the button.
 Second is *Button_TT_arrow*, which implements triangular buttons with no labels.
 If you wish to create a new button class, one good starting point is to  copy either *Button_TT_uint8.h/.cpp* (to make a labelled button class) or *Button_TT_arrow.h/.cpp* (to make an unlabelled button type) to new file names and edit them, removing the code specific to that class and adding new code for your new button class.

 In this example, we will create a button class that draws a "+" in the middle of the button.
-It can be used to replace the manual drawing of the "+" sign in the calibrate code shown previously.
-There is no strong need for this class, but it provides a convenient way to illustrate how to create a button that draws itself differently.
-Here is the code, deriving the new class from *Button_TT*:
+There is no strong need for this class, but it could be used to replace the manual drawing of the "+" sign in the calibrate code shown previously, for example.
+This example provides a convenient way to illustrate how to create a button that draws itself differently.
+Here is the code, deriving a new class named *Button_TT_plus* from *Button_TT*:

 ```
 // A new class for a square button containing a "+" in the middle.
 The width and